davreynolds/data4-final-project/README.md

 # data4-final-project
-Repo for the final project in STAT 9340: Data Analysis IV at the University of Missouri.
+A repo for the final project in STAT 9340: Data Analysis IV at the University of Missouri.